SANGHATI23/accountable-interpretation/README.md

 ## Why this matters

-Genetic interpretations are increasingly integrated into clinical decision-making and automated pipelines.
+Genetic variant interpretations are increasingly integrated into clinical decision-making and automated pipelines.
 When unstable interpretations are treated as definitive, there is a risk of over-trust and inappropriate downstream decisions.

 By surfacing instability and uncertainty, this work aims to support safer use of genetic data and contribute to broader discussions around accountability and trust in biomedical decision-support systems.